TheEliWay/azure-network-protocols-/README.md

 <p>
 <h3>Observe DNS Traffic</h3>

-- Back in Wireshark, filter for DNS traffic only
+- Back in Wireshark, filter for DNS traffic only.
-- From your Windows 10 VM within a command line, use nslookup to see what google.com and disney.com’s IP addresses are
+- From your Windows 10 VM within a command line, use nslookup to see what google.com and disney.com’s IP addresses are.
-   - Observe the DNS traffic being show in WireShark
+   - Observe the DNS traffic being show in WireShark.